 - 2-3.3.1 All fire apparatus and other fire department emergency vehicles shall be radio equipped. - 2-3.3.2 The Communication Center shall be equipped for radio communication with fire apparatus.

-A duplicate system shall be provided. - NOTE: It is recommended that each fire department have its own frequency or frequencies, with a separate frequency provided for common communication with other neighboring departments.
-However, it may be satisfactory for several small departments in an area to share the same frequency (ies). - 2-3.3.3 Repeater stations shall have dual supervised transmitters, dual supervised receivers, and dual antennas.
-The primary receiver and transmitter shall be so arranged to automatically switch to the second or standby receiver and transmitter should any failure occur.
+NOTE: It is recommended that each fire department have its own frequency or frequencies, with a separate frequency provided for common communication with other neighboring departments.
+However, it may be satisfactory for several small departments in an area to share the same frequency(ies).